jpeacock/setini/README.md

 {% set display_errors = 'display_errors' | setIni(1) %}
 ```

-In this case, to check your memory usage, just echo out the variable:
+In this case, to check if it applied correctly, just echo out the variable:
 ```
 {{ memory_limit }}
 {{ display_errors }}
 ```
+Note: This plugin will only work with Apache setup to use mod_php and does not work with PHP running as FastCGI.